Chances are you didn’t realize that buying mixing bowls even needed a guide, but here you are reading my Mixing Bowl Buying Guide.

 Glass Mixing Bowls

-Pros: Can double as serving dish, non-reactive, temperature resistant (if tempered), heavy
+Pros: Glass can also double as serving dish, is non-reactive, temperature resistant (if tempered) and sturdy for those heavy duty projects.

 Copper Mixing Bowls